 The U.S. Housing and Urban Development (HUD) HOME Investment Partnership Program (HOME) was created to provide federal assistance to states to produce decent and affordable housing opportunities, particularly housing for low- and very low-income households.
 The Division of Energy, Housing and Community Resources (DEHCR) allocates HOME funding to support the Tenant-Based Rental Assistance (TBRA) program in non-HOME entitlement areas in Wisconsin.
-Contracts are awarded on a two-year funding cycle to provide rental assistance to individuals and households that have incomes at or below 60 percent of the County Median Income (CMI) and meet other eligibility requirements.
-Because the TBRA program allows local flexibility in many program design areas, DEHCR allows individual grantees to develop community-specific programs.
-TBRA programs must comply with HOME regulations such as tenant occupancy and income requirements, unit and rent standards, and administrative performance.
-Grantee agencies are subject to performance indicators, such as participation levels, affirmative outreach efforts, and availability of suitable housing.
+Contracts are awarded to applicant agencies on a two-year funding cycle to provide rent assistance to individuals and households that have incomes at or below 60 percent of the County Median Income (CMI) and are experiencing housing instability including homelessness or at risk of homelessness.
+Applicant agencies have the flexibility to develop community specific projects and further define their target population(s).
+TBRA programs must comply with HOME regulations such as tenant occupancy and income requirements, unit and rent standards, and administrative tasks.
+Applicant agencies who are awarded funding are subject to performance indicators, such as participation levels, affirmative outreach efforts, and availability of suitable housing.
 As with all HUD HOME programs, the TBRA program requires a best effort to provide 25 percent match.
 Eligible match items cannot include a client's portion of the rent or any federal funding sources.

 Eligibility

-Governmental entities and private-not-for profit agencies located in Wisconsin are eligible to apply under this application for TBRA funds.
+Governmental entities and private, not-for-profit agencies in Wisconsin are eligible to apply.
 In addition, a non-stock, not-for-profit corporation organized under Chapter 181 or a religious society organized under Chapter 187 and housing authorities are eligible.

-All applicants must be located outside of HOME entitlement areas and be in good standing (no unresolved monitoring findings, no outstanding required reports, no major audit finding, etc.) with the Department of Administration and DEHCR.
+All applicant agencies must be located outside of HOME entitlement areas and be in good standing (no unresolved monitoring findings, no outstanding required reports, no major audit finding, etc.) with the Department of Administration and DEHCR.
 These HOME entitlement areas include the cities of Eau Claire, Green Bay, Kenosha, La Crosse, Madison, Milwaukee, and Racine and the counties of Jefferson/Ozaukee/Washington/Waukesha consortia, Milwaukee, and Rock.
-Applicants must also be registered with the Federal System for Award Management (SAM) and cannot be on the SAM debarred contractor list.
+Applicant agencies must also be registered with the Federal System for Award Management (SAM) and cannot be on the SAM debarred contractor list.

-All grantee agencies receiving HOME TBRA funds will be subjected to a monitoring visit conducted by DEHCR staff at least once during the contract period.
+All applicant agencies who receive HOME TBRA funds will be subjected to a monitoring visit conducted by DEHCR staff at least once during the contract period.

 Eligible Services